Belgrade Security Forum: History and Mission

-The conference was launched in 2011 by the Belgrade Fund for Political Excellence, the Belgrade Centre for Security Policy and the European Movement in Serbia.
+The conference was launched in 2011 by the Belgrade Fund for Political Excellence, the Belgrade Centre for Security Policy (BCSP) and the European Movement in Serbia.
 The idea of the forum is to bring together all relevant stakeholders from the public administration, academia and the non-governmental sector of the Western Balkans, to exchange views and contribute to addressing ongoing issues in the region.

 The key values and mission of the initiative is the following: